 For many small businesses the concept of getting into the press is difficult, and I understand that.
 I’ve worked in local newspapers, freelanced for national newspapers and magazines, and I know what it take to get into their pages.

 As a basic, you need have a story worth sharing.
 That might sound obvious, but it’s the biggest hurdle for many small business owners to identify what the actual story is.
-You’ll definitely stand more of a chance of getting your story in the paper if you come through a PR practitioner.
+If you’re a small charity of good cause, sometimes, the most cost-effective route to publicity is a phone call to your local paper.
+They’ll ask all the right questions and do all the PR work for you, it’s a no-brainer, but if you’re a business, you’ll definitely stand more of a chance of getting your story spread far and wide if you come through a PR practitioner.

 Beyond local press

-With our links to press outlets all over the uk, we get access to hundreds of journalist opportunities every week.
-Every month, we get around 250 notifications of journalists looking for all sorts of articles, national newspapers such as the Times and the Guardian, top-selling magazines such as Hello and OK, TV stations and specialist publications and websites.
+With links to press outlets all over the uk, I get access to hundreds of publicity opportunities every day.
+Each week, I get around 250 notifications from journalists looking for all sorts of articles, national newspapers such as the Times and the Guardian, top-selling magazines such as Hello and OK, TV stations and specialist publications and websites.
 Just responding to one of those could give your business valuable PR exposure.

-Topics such as health, energy, exercise, business, finance, are all very popular, and journalists are actively looking for stories from people like, sometimes for a one-line quote, other times for a full-on feature, and by working with us, you’ll have priority access to these opportunities, and ou guidance on how to get the best value from them.
+Topics such as health, energy, exercise, business, finance, are all very popular, and journalists are actively looking for stories from people like you, sometimes for a one-line quote, other times for a full-on feature, and by working with us, you’ll have priority access to these opportunities, and our guidance on how to get the best value from them.

 PR agency service

-With more than 30 years experience in the media business, Marc Hindley Content and Media launched as a small PR and digital agency at the start of 2022.
-Marc’s been in this business for 30 years, and as a results has picked up a huge amount of contacts and experience.
-We’re looking for businesses to share this with and grow.
+With more than 30 years experience in the media business, Marc Hindley Content and Media launched officially in 2022.
+However, I have picked up a huge amount of contacts and experience.
+I’m looking for businesses to share this with and grow.

 In-house media production suite

-Marc Hindley is a member of the Chartered Institute of Public Relations.
-That doesn’t make him a better PR than the next person, but it does mean he is governed by a body which oversees our practice.
-We care deeply about representing you in the best and correct manner.
+I am a member of the Chartered Institute of Public Relations.
+That doesn’t make me a better PR than the next person, but it does mean I am governed by a body which oversees the industry.
+I care deeply about representing you in the best and correct manner.

 Get in touch

-Whatever you need from a PR, content and media service, we can help, and probably better to get in touch sooner rather than later.
+Whatever you need from a PR, content and media service, I can help, and probably better to get in touch sooner rather than later.
 Call is on 01309 255055 or email email@example.com